perbaltzar/snake/README.md

 Open in any C# software, I use Visual Studio.

 ### TO DO
-* Add hunger timer for the snake in two player mode
 * Add a Game Over screen

 ### CO-CREATORS